C0ltonW/Eugenius-Dockerv2/README.md

     pip install pyyaml

 ### 4. Start the stack (default: full profile)
-> Note: Running python orchestrator.py with no args is equivalent to up --profile full.
+> Note: Running python orchestrator.py with no args is equivalent to `up --profile full`.

     python orchestrator.py
     # or